 The Florida workers' compensation law requires that mediation occur within 130 days of the PFB filing.
 There are nonetheless situations in which metric cannot be met.
 In personal injury actions, it is common that mediation is occurring after the rendition of medical modalities and the injured person has reached maximum medical improvement.
 Conversely, in workers' compensation cases, it is common that mediation on some benefits is occurring while medical care is ongoing.
-Therefore rescheduling to accommodate medical treatment appointments, and other exigencies do occur.
+Therefore rescheduling to accommodate medical treatment appointments, and other exigencies does occur.
 Of primary concern is whether the mediation process is fulfilling the 130 day requirement generally, and this is most easily measured by consideration of the average days between PFB filing and the first mediation.
 Considering this matrix, the OJCC mediators have made considerable progress in recent years.
-In both 2008-09 and 2009-10, all of the OJCC mediators averaged less than 130 days:
+In each of the last three fiscal years, all of the OJCC mediators averaged less than 130 days.